Treewidth Parameterized by Feedback Vertex Number: The Dynamic Programming Algorithm

 \begin{lemma} Let $\mathcal{T}=(T,\{X_t\}_{t\in V(T)})$ be a \slim $S$-nice tree decomposition of $G$.
 Let~$t$ be an $S$-bottom node in $\mathcal{T}$ that is contained in a full join tree and admits $S$-operation $\join(X_t^S,X_1^S,X_2^S,L_{1}^S, L_{2}^S)$.
 Then there exists $s\in\{0,1\}^{2\fvn(G)+1}$ and $d_0,d_1,d_2\in\{0,\ldots,k+1\}$ such that node $t$ admits $S$-operation $\bigjoin(X^S_t,X_1^S,X_2^S,L_{1}^S, L_{2}^S,s,d_0,d_1,d_2)$. \end{lemma} We postpone the proof of \cref{lem:alwaysbigjoin} so \cref{sec:bigops}, where we also formally define the function $\bigbag$.

 Now we introduce ``small'' $S$-operations for $S$-bottom nodes that are not contained in full join trees.
-Similar as in the case of the big operations, we need some additional information that allows us to compute bags of $S$-children or parent nodes.
-Here, we add an additional integer $d$ that will guide our algorithm to a specific bag candidate.
+Similar as in the case of the big operations, we need some additional information that allows us to compute the bags.
+Here, we add an additional integer $d$ that will guide our algorithm to a specific bag candidate (and candidates for its neighbors).
 The main reason why we add this information to the state is to guarantee that our algorithm computes the same bag for the bottom node of the directed path as we computed in the predecessor states for the parent of the top node.
-We have the following \emph{small} $S$-operations. \begin{itemize} \item $\smallintroduce(v, d)$ with some vertex $v\in S$ and some integer $d\in\{1,\ldots, (n+1)^3\}$. \item $\smalljoin(X^S,X_1^S,X_2^S,L_{1}^S, L_{2}^S,d)$ with some vertex sets $X^S,X_1^S,X_2^S,L_1^S,L_2^S\subseteq S$ and some integer $d\in\{1,\ldots,(n+1)^3\}$. \end{itemize} In order to define which $S$-bottom nodes admit the above-described small $S$-operations, we again use a function that ``decodes'' its bag.
-Let
+We have the following \emph{small} $S$-operations. \begin{itemize} \item $\smallintroduce(v, d)$ with some vertex $v\in S$ and some integer $d\in\{1,\ldots, (n+1)^3\}$. \item $\smalljoin(X^S,X_1^S,X_2^S,L_{1}^S, L_{2}^S,d)$ with some vertex sets $X^S,X_1^S,X_2^S,L_1^S,L_2^S\subseteq S$ and some integer $d\in\{1,\ldots,(n+1)^3\}$. \end{itemize} In order to define which $S$-bottom nodes admit the above-described small $S$-operations, we again use a function that ``decodes'' its bag, and also its neighboring bags.

-be a function which takes as input a subset of $S$ and the number $d$ that will guide the algorithm to a specific bag.
-The function is formally defined in \cref{sec:bags}.
-We additionally need to define a function that determines the bags of the children.
-We call this function $\nbag$ (for ``neighboring bag'').
-It takes as input the bag, the integer $d$, and a flag from $\{P,L,R\}$ indicating whether we wish to compute the bag of the parent, the left child, or the right child (if the node only has one child, we consider this child to be a left child).
 Let